Charlotte Car Accident Lawyer Explains the Complexities of Multi-Vehicle Accident Claims

 NC Pure Contributory Negligence Laws Look at Proximate Cause

-Under NC law, individuals whose negligence directly caused their own injuries (known as proximate cause) to any degree cannot generally pursue compensation from other negligent parties.
+Under NC law, individuals whose negligence directly caused their own injuries (known as a proximate cause) to any degree cannot generally pursue compensation from other negligent parties.
 Even in this relatively-simple case, the truck driver’s actions might seem like the proximate cause of the injuries to any occupants in the Nissan.
 On the other hand, if those occupants were not wearing seatbelts, perhaps they would be seen as the true proximate cause of their injuries.

 The bottom line is that any car accident can pose challenges when pursuing compensation.
 Particularly when motor vehicle accidents result in significant injuries, victims should make it a practice to seek legal advice as soon as possible before filing a claim.
 To learn the most appropriate next steps, call us at 800-948-0577 or use our convenient online contact form.